GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-81/index.md

 * [Web NFC](#web-nfc) starts its origin trial.
 * And [more](#more).

-I’m [Pete LePage](https://twitter.com/petele), working and shooting from home, let’s dive in and see what’s new for developers in Chrome 81!
+I'm [Pete LePage](https://twitter.com/petele), working and shooting from home, let's dive in and see what's new for developers in Chrome 81!

 !!!.aside
 We've created a [set of resources](https://web.dev/covid19) to help you